OluEgwudike/COMPARATIVE-ANALYSIS-OF-SUPERVISED-AND-ENSEMBLE-MODEL-FOR-DETECTING-MALICIOUS-ACTIVITIES/README.md

 ### COMPARATIVE-ANALYSIS-OF-SUPERVISED-AND-ENSEMBLE-MODEL-FOR-DETECTING-MALICIOUS-ACTIVITIES IN CYBER SECURITY

-This project implements supervised machine learning model and ensemble model in detecting in malicious in cyber security.
+This project implements supervised machine learning model and ensemble model in detecting in malicious activities in cyber security.

 ## Dataset Description

 # Source:

-I source this dataset from kaggle, it is publicly avaliable on the website. the dataset is gathered by researchers at the university of New South Wales ( UNSW) in 2015.
+I sourced this dataset from kaggle, it is publicly avaliable on the website.
+The dataset is gathered by researchers at the university of New South Wales ( UNSW) in 2015.

-the dataset contain train and test dataset. i concatinated both of them so has to have robust dataset
+the dataset contain train and test dataset. i concatinated both so as to have robust dataset

 # Size: